BuildWithSaurav/OneHeaded/README.md

+## Hi there! 👋

+I'm **Saurav Kumar**, a passionate developer dedicated to creating something new.
+Welcome to my GitHub profile!

-# 💫 About Me:
+## 💫 About Me:
-🔭 I’m currently working on a Contact managing android app.<br>👯 I’m looking to collaborate on Android projects.<br>🤝 I’m looking for help with Android studio frontend and backend.<br>🌱 I’m currently learning android app development.
+I'm currently focused on building innovative applications and services.
+My journey in software development has been driven by a desire to improve the user experience and create impactful technology.
+I thrive on challenges and enjoy learning new skills along the way.

 ## 🌐 Socials: